npgrosser/houston/README.md

 - `hu delete unused docker images and networks`
 - `hu tell me a dad joke`

-You can also pass command line arguments to provide context or configure the behavior of Houston.
-See the rest of the readme for more information.

 To use Houston, the OPENAI_API_KEY environment variable must be set to your OpenAI API key.
 You can get one at https://platform.openai.com.
 If you prefer, you can also specify the key in your config file, see the Configuration section for more information.